roipoussiere/jaffle/website/content/_index.md

 Jaffle aims to make algorithmic music more accessible for people who are not familiar with programming languages.
 {.center .spacing}

-You can start to discover some tunes below (translated from the [Strudel examples](https://strudel.tidalcycles.org/examples/)), then take a look at the syntax page for more details.
+You can start to discover some tunes below (translated from the [Strudel examples](https://strudel.tidalcycles.org/examples/)), then take a look at the [syntax page](/syntax) for more details and play with the [larger editor](editor/).

 Select tune: {{< select_tune >}}